 MapR doesn’t have a NameNode.
 The MapR distributed metadata architecture enables a single MapR cluster to support one trillion files and database tables on a single cluster.
 This is directly enabled by a random read-write file system.
 The MapR no-NameNode architecture means less hassles and less administrative overhead.
 Friends don’t let friends run NameNodes.

 Apache HBase had to implement concepts like tombstones and compactions in order to be able to run on HDFS.
 They are workarounds for a write-once, read-many file system.
 Automatic compactions and region splits can cause the platform to be unstable during heavy production loads, and are recommended to be disabled in a production environment.

-MapR-DB implements the same API as HBase, but because it is implemented on a random read-write-capable file system, it doesn’t need tombstones or compactions.
-This enables high performance (an average of 2-7x faster than standard Apache HBase) and consistent low latency for your operational applications using MapR-DB.
+MapR Database implements the same API as HBase, but because it is implemented on a random read-write-capable file system, it doesn’t need tombstones or compactions.
+This enables high performance (an average of 2-7x faster than standard Apache HBase) and consistent low latency for your operational applications using MapR Database.

 In summary, the MapR Data Platform provides support for more standards, superior performance, and greater scalability while reducing the amount of hardware and administration required for Hadoop.
 Take MapR for a test drive yourself and see what a difference it makes.

 If you never try you will never know